 Collecting and Remitting CRV Fees

 Once registered, wineries are responsible for collecting CRV fees on eligible sales.
-These fees must be reported and remitted to CalRecycle, typically quarterly.
+These fees must be reported and remitted to CalRecycle, typically every month.
 The reporting process details the number of CRV-eligible containers sold and the total fees collected.
 Payments are usually made electronically, aligning with CalRecycle’s guidelines.

 The process for wineries to remit the CRV fees they collect is as follows:

-- Reporting Periods: Wineries must report their sales of CRV-eligible products to CalRecycle, typically on a quarterly basis.
+- Reporting Periods: Wineries must report their sales of CRV-eligible products to CalRecycle, typically on a monthly basis.

 - Calculating CRV Fees: The winery calculates the total CRV fees collected based on the number of eligible containers sold during the reporting period.